Need Help? Give us a call.

 Refinancing would prove to be his answer.

-Brian qualified for financing from a medium-term online lender offering 2- to 5-year loans.
+Brian qualified for financing from a medium-term online lender offering two- to five-year loans.
 Suddenly, he was spending less on financing in a month than he had been paying weekly.

 And soon after, Brian qualified for an even larger and more affordable SBA loan—getting even more money at the same rate.